SAST Overview

 • Disconnected–Repository appears disconnected, that is, it cannot be reached by SP360 or SonarQube.

-AccountAccount used to connect Repository.
+ACCOUNTAccount used to connect Repository.

-Repository StatusCurrent status of Repository.
+REPOSITORY STATUSCurrent status of Repository.
 Includes the following states: Connected, Sync Completed, and Deactivated.

 VULNThe number of currently existing Vulnerabilities for the selected Branch.
 This is a drillable field.